pni-libraries/python-pninexus/doc/sphinx/installation.rst

    $ wget http://repos.pni-hdri.de/noble-pni-hdri.list

-Similarly, proceed for Trixie, Bookworm, Bullseye, Plucky, Jammy.
+Similarly, proceed for Trixie, Bookworm, Bullseye, Questing, Jammy.
 Once you have downloaded the file use

 .. code-block:: bash